yebigithub/BLUPF90_usage/README.md

 https://masuday.github.io/blupf90_tutorial/mrode_c09ex092_random_regression.html

 **Main steps**
+- Calculate legender polynomial matrix (Phi).
+There is one ref from Morota's website: http://morotalab.org/Mrode2005/rr/rr.html
 - Column bind your phenotype data and legender polynomial matrix (Phi) together as input data file.
 - renum: Since the tutorial rawdata and rawpedigree data are just numbers, so there is no step of renum.
-In real dataset, you may need renum firstly.
+In real dataset, you may need renumber firstly.
 - Variance components: To use ```OPTION METHOD VCE``` firstly to get residual variances, and random effects variances.
 - RRM: BLUPF90+ to run random regression model.
 - If you don't want to include perminent effects, delete the following rows in ```para_mr09b.txt```.